 Equity markets, however, have been slower to process the impact of the Fed's actions on credit markets.
-This provided an opportunity to deploy capital into US regulated utilities, with the added benefit of knowing that the Fed had already undertaken actions to stabilize IG.
+This provided an opportunity to deploy capital into US regulated utilities, with what we feel is the added benefit of knowing that the Fed had already undertaken actions to stabilize IG.
 The opportunity continued to persist even as credit markets were healing.